Skip to Content

 Jay

+Property division in divorce means identifying, valuing, and splitting everything you and your spouse own, based on what's marital versus separate property and what each asset is actually worth.
 Most people going through divorce have a general idea that assets get split.
 What they don't realize is how complicated that split can get when there's real money involved.

 How is property divided in divorce when you're dealing with retirement accounts, business interests, stock options, and multiple properties?
 That's a different conversation from dividing a checking account and the furniture.